rebeccamrfoster/Kanary/README.md

 ## My Watchlist
 Implemented CRUD functionality and prefetched Active Record associations, enabling users to add and delete films from their watchlist while avoiding N + 1 queries

-## Popup
-Constructed a Popup component using React hooks to insert and clear a Popup element from the DOM whenever users add or remove films from their watchlists through CRUD actions, thus enhancing user experience.

 # Technical Challenges